* Update, May 2018*

 The process of developing a yarn has come from a place of complete serendipity and synchronicity; in summer 2016 I was kindly offered some fleeces from a friends family farm, and I processed these in my back garden with the generous help of friends, just before the birth of my second son, Oscar, and I then put the (mainly) clean fleeces away in the basement for storage, tied up in duvet covers.

 Forward six months to the autumn 2016, and I had begun weaving and sampling, rediscovering yarns and fibres again since a break from my work in textiles.
 Having worked fabric-side for a long time, let me confess I had no idea about yarn stashing… I do now!
 There is a huge joy in researching yarns, and I have been very pleased to have sourced some amazing spinners and dyers, many in the UK, all using rare-breed, ethical wool and plant fibres, natural dyes and passionate about keeping traditional craft skills alive.
 I would also add that all of these amazing yarn creators I’ve been buying from and sampling with are women, which feels really important to acknowledge, and further to that, the majority of these women are also fellow mothers, working from home, as I do, making their craft from garden studios, attics and kitchen tables.
-The craft revolution is no doubt female, and I have a feeling it always has been (William Morris, can you hear me?!).

 (Some side-thoughts on weaving; the beautiful simplicity of a basic loom, stick shuttle and some lovely yarn, it makes me blissfully happy.
 It proves me with a mental break, physical embodiment and let’s my hands work in the way they have always loved to do; with fabric, tension, movement, texture, balance.
 It gives me all the satisfaction of couture dressmaking without any of the stress.
 It allows me to touch beautiful fibres, all the textures and subtleties you can find within a single yarn.
 And the design is worked freehand, so no need to over think a design, but watch how the colours shade together over the time it takes to weave a piece, mostly a week or so, and (more rarely) sometimes, over a single day.
 And it is what it is, the finished piece is out of my hands, literally, as it rolls upon the beam, I can’t see more than a small section growing at a time, so the final unrolling is the first witnessing, and that’s a really freeing way of making anything.
 My time in arts therapy training echos out; it’s all about the process, not the outcome.)